-Dedworth was first established as a small Saxon settlement: 'Dydda’s Farm'.
-Dydda was the name of the father of St. Frideswide, who was a minor king in the Oxfordshire/Berkshire area in the 7th century.
+Dedworth was first established as a small Anglo-Saxon settlement: Dydda’s Farm.
+Dydda was the name of the father of St Frideswide, who was a minor king in the Oxfordshire/Berkshire area in the 7th century.
 It is unclear if this was the same man, but perhaps he had a palace at Old Windsor and this was an outlying farm providing his court with agricultural produce.
-By the reign of King Edward the Confessor, the monarch of all England was certainly living at Old Windsor and the small manor of Dedworth had become the home of important Royal officials who liked to be near the King.
+By the reign of King Edward the Confessor, the monarch of all England was certainly living at Old Windsor and the small manor of Dedworth had become the home of important royal officials who liked to be near the King.
 Hugh the Chamberlain was then in residence.

 The other manor house in the area, Dedworth Loring, may possibly have been located further north where a large medieval hearth was uncovered by excavation in the aptly named Knight’s Close.
 It was named after the De Loring (or Loryng) family whose name means ‘of Lorraine,’ so they were almost certainly descended from Albert the Clerk.
-Their main country seat was at Chalgrave in Bedfordshire, but they probably stayed in Dedworth when attending the Royal court.
-Sir Peter De Loring is recorded there in the early 13th century.
+Their main country seat was at Chalgrave in Bedfordshire, but they probably stayed in Dedworth when attending the Royal Court.
+Sir Peter de Loring is recorded there in the early 13th century.
 His grandson, Sir Nigel, was Chamberlain to the Black Prince and became a founding member of the Order of the Garter.
 Centuries later, Sir Arthur Conan Doyle made him the titular character in his novel, ‘Sir Nigel’ (and he previously appeared in the ‘White Company’).
 However, in the late 1340s, both manors were sold up to Sir John Brocas of the adjoining manor of Clewer Brocas.
-The manor houses may have provided much needed accommodation for younger members of the family.
-In 1360, a John De Loring, became a Canon of Windsor, so presumably there were younger branches of this family still living in the area too.
+The manor houses may have provided much needed accommodation for younger members of the Brocas family.
+In 1360, a John de Loring, became a Canon of Windsor, so presumably there were younger branches of this family still living in the area too.

 There are streets in Dedworth named after both the Mansel and Loring families.
 Several others are named after the Windsor Martyrs who were burnt to death for their Protestant beliefs at the end of King Henry VIII’s reign.
 What their connection with Dedworth was is unclear.
 They were all Windsor townsmen at a time when Dedworth was a small hamlet of less than ten houses.
 The small community seems to have had a distinct sense of independence from both Clewer and Windsor.
 In 1700, they refused to pay poor (or church) rates due to Windsor parish.
 The situation continued for three years until the Dedworth inhabitants were taken to the Assize Court in Wallingford and forced to pay up.
-By 1800, there were still only thirteen dwellings in Dedworth, but they housed some seventy-five people - that's six or seven people in each house.
+By 1800, there were still only thirteen dwellings in Dedworth, but they housed some seventy-five people, with around six people in each house.
 The population grew steadily throughout Queen Victoria’s reign and was just over 400 by the time of her death (1901).

 By 1930, Dedworth had more-or-less joined up with Clewer and Windsor, although it was still a small ribbon development with farms and open fields.
 The eastern region of the parish was filled in during the 1950s and spread westward in the 60s and 70s to form the large expanse of housing that we see today.

-|© Nash Ford Publishing 2001.
+|© Nash Ford Publishing 2001; Revised 2020.
 All Rights Reserved.|